International Ambassadors Program

 Since 2009, SHEA has partnered with 3M to benefit the international community of healthcare professionals dedicated to infection prevention through our International Ambassadors Program.
 The program is dedicated to building collaborative relationships between U.S. and international healthcare professionals with expertise in healthcare epidemiology and infection prevention.

-In 2015, this program is updated to allow more Ambassadors to benefit from exposure to large US conferences dedicated to infection prevention and control.
-Selected ambassadors will be able to select the meeting they attend for training – SHEA Spring 2015 or IDWeek 2015 and provided a one-year membership in SHEA to foster networking and expose them to SHEA's journal and other educational opportunities that can promote knowledge dissemination.
-A total of 18 Ambassadors will be selected in 2015 and provided a $3,000 travel grant to cover the costs of attending the meeting of their choice.
+In 2015, this program was updated to allow more Ambassadors to benefit from exposure to large US conferences dedicated to infection prevention and control.
+Selected ambassadors will attend the SHEA 2017 Spring Conference in St. Louis, Missouri for training and will receive a one-year membership with SHEA to foster networking opportunities and expose them to SHEA's journal and other educational opportunities that can promote knowledge dissemination.
+A total of 18 Ambassadors will be selected in 2017 and provided a $3,000 travel grant to assist with the costs of attending the meeting.

-Response to the International Ambassadors Program has been noteworthy since its inception: over 345 applicants from around the world have sought a place in this elite group.
-SHEA has welcomed sixty-two Ambassadors representing thirty five countries (Argentina, Bangladesh, Brazil, Chile, China, Colombia, Egypt, Ethiopia, Ecuador, Ghana, Greece, Hungary, India, Ireland, Israel, Japan, Kenya, Korea, Lebanon, Malaysia, Mexico, Moldova, Morocco, Namibia, Nepal, Nigeria, Pakistan, Papua New Guinea, Philippines, Singapore, South Africa, Sudan, Thailand, Togo, and Vietnam).
+Response to the International Ambassadors Program has been noteworthy since its inception: over 425 applicants from around the world have sought a place in this elite group.
+SHEA has welcomed seventy-nine Ambassadors representing thirty-seven countries: Argentina, Bangladesh, Barbados, Brazil, Chile, China, Colombia, Egypt, Ethiopia, Ecuador, Ghana, Greece, Hungary, India, Ireland, Israel, Jamaica, Japan, Kenya, Korea, Lebanon, Malaysia, Mexico, Moldova, Morocco, Namibia, Nepal, Nigeria, Pakistan, Papua New Guinea, Philippines, Singapore, South Africa, Sudan, Thailand, Togo, and Vietnam.

 SHEA gratefully acknowledges the financial generosity of 3M Corporation, which supports the International Ambassadors Program.